- You do not have any products in your shopping cart yet.

 Why are such damages not covered by warranty?

-Such damages are not caused by a product defect but by environmental influences that we as manufacturer or retailer cannot control.
+Such damages do not result from a product defect but from environmental influences that we as manufacturers or retailers cannot control.
 The wood simply reacts naturally to unnatural conditions.

 Therefore, cracks caused by incorrect indoor climate, heat, dryness, or extreme location conditions are not considered warranty cases.